 Another struggle unique to summer is dealing with issues like being roasted in the sun and putting up with irritating insects.
 Soaking up vitamin D and getting those sunshine endorphins is important, but you’d like to skip the side of cancer risk.
 While bugs are just a part of life, itchy mosquito bites (plus yucky viruses that some carry) and intimidating blood suckers can and should be avoided if possible.

 So how you can balance work and necessary summer relaxation?
 How can you enjoy the bounty of summer without harming yourself?
 And how can you do all of this naturally and simply?

 Here are a few holistic living tips to ensure that this summer is your best one yet!

 Holistic living isn’t just about natural remedies.
 It’s also about generally being more in tune with your body.
-One of the things our bodies needs is rest.
-And usually for most of us, we choose the summer months to slow down and enjoy ourselves.
+One of the things our bodies need is rest.
+And usually, for most of us, we choose the summer months to slow down and enjoy ourselves.

 The word “summer” conjures up visions of lazing by the sea, reading books in a breezy hammock, and enjoying luxurious dinners of fresh veggies and fruits from local farms.
 In a word, summer is all about relaxation.
 But maybe you can’t leave town for long periods of time this year.

 What can you do to take care of yourself and feed your need for a little R&R?
 Luckily, there are plenty of great ideas for mini-vacations and staycations.
 Here are a few ideas to get your wheels turning.

 - Visit a nearby National Park or State Park.